PHart3/2-groups-agda/Two-groups/README.md

   pseudotransformations between their composites and the identity pseudofunctors.
   It also provides proofs exhibiting these pseudotransformations as levelwise adjoint equivalences (`LoopK-adjeq.agda` and `KLoop-adjeq.agda`), thereby forming a biequivalence.
 The full biequivalence is defined in `Biequiv-main.agda`.
+We also obtain an equality between the two (2,1)-categories in question by way of univalence (`Equality-main.agda`).
+This equality relies on the fact that every biequivalence between quasi-univalent bicategories is fully-faithful, which we prove in `../Bicats/`.

 ## Manual Type-Checking